Peakboard/peakboard.github.io/_administration/14-en-enable-loopback.md

 The so called "lookpback" can be allowed for individual Apps like the Peakboard Runtime.

-To accomplish this first open a PowerShell to get the __Packagefamilyname__ of the Peakboard Runtime App.
+To accomplish this first open a PowerShell with administrative privileges to get the __Packagefamilyname__ of the Peakboard Runtime App.

 `(Get-AppxPackage -Name peakboardruntimeapp).packagefamilyname`
 ![01-get-packagefamilyname](/assets/images/admin/loopback/01-get-packagefamilyname.png)